ZCHAnalytics/terraform-associate-prep/README.md

 </p>
 <hr>

-## Sample Configuration for Azure with Windows PowerShell CLI
+## Simple Configuration for Azure with Windows PowerShell CLI

 - setting up and testing the environment with NGINX server deployment
 - modifying infrastructure